-Rule 2520(f)(11)(B)(iii) ("Permissible Offsets") is a new provision that will permit margin lower than the 20 percent general requirement, and thereby recognize the hedged nature of certain offsetting positions involving SFCs and related positions.
+NAŚD Rule 2520(f)(11)(B)(iii) ("Permissible Offsets") is a new provision that will permit margin lower than the 20 percent general requirement, and thereby recognize the hedged nature of certain offsetting positions involving SFCs and related positions.
 In doing so, margin levels for offsetting positions involving SFCs and related positions would be lower than would be required if those positions were margined separately.
 Further, the proposed rule change makes NASD's Rule consistent with the table of offsets included in the recently adopted SEC/CFTC margin regulations noted above.

-Rule 2520(f)(11)(C) is a new provision that would provide certain definitions that apply specifically to SFCs including, among other things, the definitions of "security futures contract," "current market value," and "underlying security."
+NASD Rule 2520(f)(11)(C) is a new provision that would provide certain definitions that apply specifically to SFCs including, among other things, the definitions of "security futures contract," "current market value," and "underlying security."

-Rule 2520(f)(11)(D) ("Security Futures Dealers' Accounts"), Rule 2520(f)(11)(E) ("Approved Options Specialists' or Market Maker's Accounts"), and Rule 2520(f)(11)(F) ("Approved Specialists' Accounts-others") are new rule provisions.
+NASD Rule 2520(f)(11)(D) ("Security Futures Dealers' Accounts"), NASD Rule 2520(f)(11)(E) ("Approved Options Specialists' or Market Maker's Accounts"), and NASD Rule 2520(f)(11)(F) ("Approved Specialists" Accounts-others") are new rule provisions.
 As proposed, the rule would permit "good faith" margin treatment for specified hedged offset positions carried in the accounts noted above.
-However, unlike the amendments proposed by other SROs13 on security futures dealers, NASD's proposal will permit members to accord offset treatment in accounts carried for such specialists, market makers and security futures dealers only when their activity is limited to bona fide specialist or market making transactions.
-The limitations imposed are consistent with NASD's belief that market makers bear the primary responsibility and obligation to maintain fair and orderly markets, and provide liquidity to the marketplace.
-Were a revenue or other test substituted for the affirmative obligation standard here proposed, entities other than qualified market makers would be permitted to receive the more favorable market maker margin treatment.
+However, unlike the amendments proposed by other SROs 18 on security futures, NASD believes that its proposal will permit members to accord offset treatment in accounts carried for such specialists, market makers and security futures dealers only when their activity is limited to bona fide specialist or market making transactions.
+According to NASD, the limitations imposed are consistent with NASD's belief that market makers bear the primary responsibility and obligation to maintain fair and orderly markets, and provide liquidity to the marketplace.
+Were a revenue or other test substituted for the affirmative obligation standard here proposed, NASD believes that entities other than qualified market makers would be permitted to receive the more favorable market maker margin treatment.
 NASD believes that such was not the Commission's or CFTC's intent when adopting these rules.